— Kennecott Mill Town Tour —

 - See buildings, mining equipment, and personal artifacts left as they were in the early 1900’s

 Please note: this is not your typical history tour!
-This two-hour long tour involves walking a mile, including a hiking trail up a steep hill with 150ft of elevation gain.
-Once in the buildings, you will navigate uneven floors, and descend multiple sets of stairs and ladders with handrails that are steep and uneven, with low headroom.
+This two-hour-long tour involves walking a mile, including a hiking trail up a steep hill with 150ft of elevation gain.
+Once in the buildings, you will navigate areas that have low headroom and uneven floors.
+You will also descend multiple sets of stairs and ladders that are steep and uneven – all stairs and ladders have handrails.
 If you are traveling with small children, please make sure that they can walk up and down steep stairs on their own or that you have a hands-free carrier for them.
 Our guides are happy to assist as needed!
 Please refer to the pictures below to see the steepest stairs in the Mill Building that you will go down.
 Contact us with any questions you may have about the difficulty of the tour!

 “A fantastic experience — wild Alaska at its best!”